 Am I am being motherly enough so you will always want to be my best girlfriend, yet parental enough that you know I am here to guide you in every way possible throughout your life?

-Please know I will always support, encourage and be your biggest cheerleader in life.
+I will always support, encourage and be your biggest cheerleader in life.

-Know that you can come to me with anything, no matter how embarrassing or uncomfortable you may think the conversation will be.
+Remember that you can come to me with anything, no matter how embarrassing or uncomfortable you may think the conversation will be.

 You once told me that if I was a kid your age you would want to be my best friend.
 Please know that I hold those sweet words close to my heart and you and your brother are my very best friends.